udaykiran1612/Analysis-of-Lok-Sabha-ELection-2024/README.md

 # Analysis-of-Lok-Sabha-ELection-2024

-"This project entails scraping data from the Election Commission of India (ECI) website at https://results.eci.gov.in and conducting an analysis on the recently concluded Lok Sabha elections.
-The analysis involves extracting insights and creating pie charts to visually represent the distribution of votes among political parties."
+"This project focuses on extracting and analyzing data from the Election Commission of India's website (https://results.eci.gov.in), specifically on the outcomes of the recent Lok Sabha elections.
+The analysis will include deriving key insights and producing pie charts that illustrate how votes are distributed across different political parties."